 Why can’t they just say that it’s a “sensually rigid” clitoral toy that can help you stimulate “hard-to-reach pleasure zones” or something?
 I mean, really.
 Just tell the truth and make it sound hot.
 It’s not that hard.

-Anyway, the Form 4 is very close in vibration strength to vibrators in its category (such as the Je Joue MiMi and We-Vibe Touch) — however, the Form 4′s vibrations are pretty buzzy and slightly buried in the toy.
-They are strong enough to easily bring me to orgasm, but they are not deep or immensely satisfying.
+Anyway, the Form 4 is very close in vibration strength to vibrators in its category (such as the Je Joue MiMi and We-Vibe Touch) — however, the Form 4’s vibrations are very buzzy and slightly buried in the toy.
+They are strong enough to bring me to orgasm, but they are not deep or immensely satisfying.
 Like I said — good, decent, it works.

 If the Form 4 was the only contender in the rechargeable clit toy realm, it’d have a better chance.
 As is, I use it if other stuff isn’t charged and I don’t want to deal with my Eroscillator’s cord, but otherwise, I’m all over my We-Vibe Touch.

 Perhaps I’m being too harsh on the Form 41.
-I mean, it gets me off and I use it on a more regular basis than most of my toys.
+I mean, it gets me off and I currently use it on a more regular basis than most of my toys.
 That does count for something.
 No sarcasm, I promise!
 It’s just… the Form 4 kinda bores me to tears.
 I couldn’t even figure out a way to photograph it well.